 With this product every ring can be expandable — even eternity bands.
 The Adjustable Ring System has two components: a two-piece hinge and an expansion piece.

 The Adjusto Shank® is a truly adjustable shank that enables the wearer to put a ring on any finger and have it fit comfortably.
 Unlike other hinged shanks that have a fixed size when closed, Hoover & Strong’s Adjusto Shank® can be adjusted to many sizes.
 Here is how to put it together:

 When you heat up your work for soldering and reach the temperature at which solder flows, you are also creating oxides on the surface of your metal that mar its appearance.
 In November, we dealt with removing a particularly tricky oxide called fire scale.
 Other surface oxides are easier to remove, and for these the…

+Beginner-to-intermediate project.
 Fourth in a series of 12 ring repair projects.